NSS-Day-Cohort-66/server-side-python-curriculum/book-3-django/chapters/HR_CUSTOMER_VIEW.md

 router = routers.DefaultRouter(trailing_slash=False)
 router.register(r'customers', CustomerView, 'customer')
 ```
-The `trailing_slash=False` tells the router to accept `/customers` instead of `/customers/`.
-It’s a very annoying error to come across, when your server is not responding and the code _looks_ right, the only issue is your fetch url is missing a `/` at the end.

-The next line is what sets up the `/customers` resource.
-The first parameter, `r'customers`, is setting up the URL.
-The second `CustomerView` is telling the server which view to use when it sees that url.

-The third, `customer`, is called the base name.
-You’ll only see the base name if you get an error in the server.
-It acts as a nickname for the resource and is usually the singular version of the URL.

-Last step, once the `router` variable is set, we need to add it to the `urlpatterns`.
+Lastly, we need to add all routes registered with the default router it to the `urlpatterns`.
 Anywhere inside the `urlpatterns` list add the following line.

 ```py
 path('', include(router.urls)),